nguyentronganhs/copy/README.md

 As usual, Redhopper looks for a **built-in concept**, "blocks" relations, to mark a kanban as blocked, and links to the blocking issue (highlighted in yellow).

 Besides the built-in blocking system, Redhopper adds the notion of **self-blocked issue**.
 An issue can be marked as blocked by its last comment, really useful when one just want to ask for a confirmation before completing a task for instance.

+## What's next?

+We've got tons of ideas, like :
+* Setting **WIP limits** and highlighting broken limits ;
+* Filtering issues with *saved queries* ;
+* Defining and displaying **definitions of done** ;
+* Stacked status for parallel or alternative operations…

+### How to contribute?

+As we're not making a living out of this plugin, so we improve it when we have some time to spare.
+Licensed under the [AGPLv3 terms](LICENSE.txt), code contributions are welcomed!
+Get in touch through [GitLab](https://gitlab.com/infoPiiaf/redhopper) or [e-mail](mailto:contact@infopiiaf.fr) to discuss it.

+**Code isn't the only valuable contribution**.
+Feedbacks, issues, translations, user guides… Just step in and enjoy the free software way of building great commons.